bchimborazo/sqlite_pandas_dbs/README.md

 # HHA 504 Assignment 2: Single-Table Patient Roster in SQLite
 - Name: Blanca Chimborazo-Reyes
-- In this project I used Python to create a patient database in SQLite.
-I loaded patient data from the patients.csv file and ran SQL queries to analyze diagnoses, procedure codes etc.
+- This assignment involved building a SQLite database from a schema using Python.
+I imported data from a CSV file (patients.csv) and executed SQL queries to examine various aspects of the data, including diagnoses and procedure codes.

 ## How To Recreate the Database
 - Install dependencies